jupyter/governance/communitybuildingcommittee.md

 ## Reporting

-This committee will report to the Executive Council quarterly on all areas of responsibility, including activities, finances, and DEI efforts.
-This committee will also publish an annual blog post for the broader global community.
+This working group will report to the Executive Council quarterly on all areas of responsibility, including activities, finances, and DEI efforts.
+This working group will also publish an annual blog post for the broader global community.

-## Bootstrapping
+## Membership

-Per the guidelines outlined in the governance for forming a decision-making body, the initial committee will be composed of three current Executive Council members.
-Following these guidelines, the intention is for this committee to grow to include members from the Jupyter community in a way that supports engagement from a wider group of community members.
+Members of this working group will be elected by the existing committee following the Jupyter guidelines for forming and perpetuating a decision-making body, subject to approval by the Executive Council.